JerryfromBrooklyn/project/MatchingSystemImplementationDocumentation.md

 #### User Registration & Historical Matching:

 1. User registers via frontend with email, password, and face scan
-2. System captures face image and sends to AWS Lambda function
+2. System captures face image and sends to AWS Lambda function or directly processes in frontend service
-3. Lambda indexes the face with `user_[userId]` prefix in Rekognition collection
+3. Face is indexed with `user_[userId]` prefix in Rekognition collection
-4. Lambda stores user's face ID in DynamoDB `shmong-face-data` table
+4. User's face ID is stored in DynamoDB `shmong-face-data` table
 5. System performs immediate historical matching:
-   - Searches Rekognition for all previously indexed faces matching the new user's face
+   - Searches Rekognition for faces matching the new user's face (`user_` prefix searching for `photo_` prefix)
-   - Filters matches to only include faces with `photo_` prefix (actual photos)
    - Updates each matching photo's `matched_users` array to include the new user
-   - Stores match information in `historicalMatches` array for the user
+   - Stores match information in `historicalMatches` array for the user (in `shmong-face-data`)

 #### Photo Upload & Future Matching: